 And while Chantelle’s motives are purely altruistic, she has seen business improve since giving back.
 Naturally, local consumers are more likely to frequent businesses who show love for their community.

 “There is absolutely a tie to being of service in your community and people noticing that,” she said.
 “Whether or not you’re seeking that recognition, it happens.
 I’ve talked to many people who have come to our store because they heard about our donations.”

-Click to learn more about the Winmark family of franchise brands and building a business that makes a difference.
+Click to learn more about the Winmark network of brands of franchise brands and building a business that makes a difference.